merenlab/anvio.org/README.md

 anvi-script-gen-help-pages -o help/main
 ```

-Triple check `git st` to make sure you know what you're about to commit.
+Triple check `git status` to make sure you know what you're about to commit.

 ## Update the anvi'o programs and concepts network